🇨🇿

 Traveller Note

-Rank context The Czech Republic ranks #19 globally — a solid Level 1 position built on strong EU supermarket infrastructure and a rapidly maturing vegan scene in its cities.
-Prague scores considerably higher at city level, placing among Central Europe's most vegan-friendly cities and ranking prominently in HappyCow's global city data.
-Outside Prague, the picture narrows quickly.
+The ranking explained The Czech Republic sits at #999 globally, a solid Level 1 position built on strong EU supermarket infrastructure and a maturing vegan scene in its cities.
+Prague scores considerably higher at city level, placing among Central Europe's most vegan-friendly destinations.
+Outside Prague, the picture narrows sharply.
+The national ranking reflects the urban infrastructure; most of rural Czech Republic operates closer to Level 3 conditions.

-Vegetarian does not mean vegan Czech menus increasingly offer vegetarian options — but vegetarian in a Czech context routinely includes cream, butter, cheese, eggs, and meat stock in soups.
+Vegetarian does not mean vegan Czech menus increasingly offer vegetarian options, but vegetarian in this context routinely includes cream, butter, cheese, eggs, and meat stock in soups.
 A dish labelled vegetarian or described as "without meat" is not a reliable vegan option at a conventional venue.
-Always ask specifically about dairy, eggs, and the cooking base rather than assuming vegetarian labelling covers your needs.
+Always ask specifically about dairy, eggs, and the cooking base rather than relying on vegetarian labelling.

-Prague vs everywhere else Prague functions as a different country for vegan travellers. Žižkov, Vinohrady, and the city centre have a high density of dedicated plant-based restaurants and cafés.
-Brno is the strongest secondary city — its student population drives a rapidly expanding scene worth using HappyCow to navigate before arrival.
+Prague versus everywhere else Prague functions as a different country for vegan travellers.
+Zizkov, Vinohrady, and the city centre have a high concentration of dedicated plant-based restaurants and cafes.
+Brno is the strongest secondary city.
 Outside Prague and Brno, expect predominantly conventional menus with little vegan labelling.
-In smaller towns and rural areas, supermarket self-catering is the most reliable strategy — treat the supermarket as the primary option and restaurants as secondary.
+Treat the supermarket as the primary option and restaurants as secondary.

-What not to rely on Do not rely on traditional Czech soups, bread accompaniments, or fried side dishes without checking for lard and meat stock — sádlo is invisible on the menu and present throughout traditional Czech cooking.
+What not to rely on Do not rely on traditional Czech soups, bread accompaniments, or fried side dishes without checking for lard and meat stock.
+Sadlo is invisible on the menu and present throughout traditional Czech cooking.
+Asking once covers both risks, but they are two separate questions: cooking fat and stock base.

 The Real Challenge